-Nearby cabinets (including name, address,

-business hours, borrowing / returning availability,

-distance from user)
+Nearby cabinets (including name, address, business hours, borrowing / returning availability, distance from user) Nearby cabinets.
+By tapping the "nearby cabinets" button, users can view a list of cabinets near them.

 Our Operational Models

 We operate our business through direct operation and network partners.
 Our direct operation model is more suitable for larger urban areas and for collaborating with KAs, while our network partners excel in leveraging their local business connections and insights to expand into smaller cities and counties, allowing us to more quickly scale our network.
 We collect payments directly from users and settle with network partners periodically.
 For each market, we leverage our operational and data insights to pick the most suitable model or a combination of the two models, with the aim of optimizing our expansion speed and efficiency in such market.